bexiturley/Fundamentals-of-Data-Analysis-Assessment-2019/README.md

 Type jupyter notebook on the command line and press return.
 Jupyter is a python package and comes by default installed with Anaconda.
 If Anaconda is not already installed it will have to be done so separately.
 Jupyter notebook will open in your web browser.
 Google chrome is better than Microsoft edge to use for this.
 Open the .ipynb notebook in the browser and the notebook containing the code and comments will be displayed.
-In Jupyter notebook go to Kernal, restart and run all.
+In Jupyter notebook go to Kernel, restart and run all.
 To execute the code in a single cell; hold down the shift key, press return and the command will run with the output displayed in the following cell.
 To toggle between edit and read mode press the ESC key.
 Save changes, if any, before closing.
 Shut down the web browser, return to the command line.
 Ctrl + C on the command line will terminate the session.